 Release Date: February 12, 2014

 The first big studio release (at least for the geek community) in 2014 is an early Valentine’s Day present.
 Enter the touching love story of a man and machine who have an ass-kicking, killing cyborg baby named RoboCop in this remake.
 Directed by José Padilha, the reboot will attempt to win over even the most ardent skeptic with a slew of fan favorite castings, including Michael Keaton, Gary Oldman, Jennifer Ehle, Jackie Earl Haley, Michael K. Williams, Abbie Cornish and Samuel L. Jackson.
 Of course, the real star will be The Killing’s Joel Kinnaman stepping into the titular big metallic boots.
 The remake clearly wants to make the brand its own by taking a page from the Rolling Stones and painting it black.
-Fans will decide if it’s a success next February.
+Check out our thoughts here!

 300: RISE OF AN EMPIRE

 A ridiculously long time coming, 300: Rise of an Empire burst back onto the scene with a killer trailer in front of this summer’s Man of Steel.
 While the film is unlikely to win over the many critics of the 2007 original, the follow-up, which is only produced and co-written by Zack Snyder, promises more variety, and hilariously exaggerated sex and gore with plenty of speed ramping.
 See naked glistening men fight by sea!
 See naked glistening men fight by land!
 No matter how one feels about its visual absurdity (or Frank Miller’s Middle Eastern politics) there is one fact no one can deny: this sequel has replaced Gerard Butler with Eva Green.
 Therefore it could very well exceed the one about dining in Hell or something like that.
 Read our review to see if it did or not!

 UNDER THE SKIN

 Release Date: March 14, 2014 (UK)